MatthewTe/pdf-parsing-package/README.md

 # PDF Ingestion and Data Transformation Package with PyPDF2 and pdfplumber
-* Financial Report Ingestion Engine Structure
 * Table of Contents Extraction
+* Text Extraction

-### Financial Report Ingestion
+### PDF Ingestion
-The ingestion of a firms 10-Q & 10-K PDF Reports is mainly done via the PyPDF2 and the pdfplumber libraries.
+The ingestion of pdfs are mainly done via the PyPDF2 and the pdfplumber libraries.
  The structure of the main pdf object is as follows:

 - The Table of Contents that contains a list of all the pdf sections and nested sub-sections with their respective page ranges is built using the PyPDF2 library